Ranking influential nodes in networks from partial information: Results

-For instance (and see \cite{beyond} for further applications of the same ideas): \begin{itemize} \item the PageRank algorithm used by Google \cite{Prank} returns rankings $\bm R$ of $N$ websites based on the assumption that more ``important" websites are likely to receive more links from other websites.
-Given a web environment composed of $N$ sites, one forms the re-scaled adjacency matrix $M$ is such a way that $M_{ij}$ is the ratio between number of links pointing from page $j$ to page $i$ to the total number of outbound links of page $j$.
+Similarly, the PageRank algorithm used by Google \cite{Prank} returns rankings $\bm{\mathcal{R}}$ of $N$ websites based on the assumption that more ``important'' websites are likely to receive more links from other websites.
+Given a web environment composed of $N$ sites, one forms the re-scaled adjacency matrix $\tilde A$ is such a way that $\tilde A_{ij}$ is the ratio between number of links pointing from page $j$ to page $i$ to the total number of outbound links of page $j$.
 Then one defines the \emph{damping factor} $d$ as the probability that an imaginary surfer who is randomly clicking on links will keep doing so at any given step (typically, $d\simeq 0.85$).
 Given these ingredients, the ranking of pages follows the formula

-\item In social networks, the relevance of nodes may be assessed via the \emph{Katz centrality} measure \cite{Katz}, which takes into account the total number of walks between a pair of agents.
-Katz centrality computes the relative influence of a node within a network by measuring the number of the immediate neighbors (first degree nodes) and also all other nodes in the network that connect to the node under consideration through these immediate neighbors.
-Connections made with distant neighbors are, however, penalized by an attenuation factor $\alpha<1$.
-Each path or connection between a pair of nodes is assigned a weight determined by $\alpha$ and the distance between nodes as $\alpha^d$.
-In formulae, the Katz centrality of the $i$-th node of a network described by the $N\times N$ adjacency matrix $M$ is given by